Synthetic Techno Grid Texture Seamless free download

 Size1k (1024x1024px), 2k (2048x2048px), 4k (4096x4096px), 8k (8192x8192px)

-This seamless synthetic techno grid texture features a high resolution up to 8k, offering a detailed AI-generated sci-fi texture with a PBR appearance perfectly suited for 3D preview applications.
+The seamless synthetic techno grid texture offers a high resolution up to 8k with an AI-generated design providing a detailed sci-fi texture ideal for realistic PBR material applications.

 How to Use These Seamless PBR Textures in Blender